 This also applies when just reading a driver’s manual.
 Underline or mark important facts in the booklet.
 Summarize the same facts in notes with your own words.

 Cut Out Distractions

 Studies have shown that information is easier to remember when you are able to focus your attention on it.
 Avoid the temptation to watch TV, eat a meal, or browse the web during your study time.
-While some people are able to focus with music playing – especially classical or instrumental music – other people may struggle with even minor background noises.
+While some people can focus with music playing – especially classical or instrumental music – other people may struggle with even minor background noises.
 Try to find a comfortable, quiet place that lets you relax and study without interruption.

 Break it up

-While most students are familiar with last-minute cramming for a knowledge exam, it is actually much easier to retain information if you break it up into smaller pieces and take breaks in between.
+While most students are familiar with last-minute cramming for a knowledge exam, it is much easier to retain information if you break it up into smaller pieces and take breaks in between.
 This way, the brain has an easier time of cataloging and recalling the material that is being studied.
 Long cram sessions without breaks can even temporarily deplete the glucose that your brain uses for fuel.